MicrosoftDocs/windows-itpro-docs/windows/deployment/update/optional-content.md

 - This setting doesn't support installing language packs from an alternate source file path, only Features on Demand.
 If the policy is configured to acquire content from Windows Update, language packs will be acquired.
 - If this setting isn't configured or disabled, files are downloaded from the default Windows Update location, for example Windows Update for Business or WSUS.

-For more information, see [Configure a Windows Repair Source](/windows-hardware/manufacture/desktop/configure-a-windows-repair-source).
+For more information, see [Configure a Windows Repair Source](/windows-hardware/manufacture/desktop/configure-a-windows-repair-source) and [How to make Features on Demand and language packs available when you're using WSUS or Configuration Manager](fod-and-language-packs.md).

 ## More resources